-MUSIC GCSE IOption
+MUSIC GCSE [Option]

 The Edexcel GCSE Music specification is based on three musical components; performing, composing and listening to and appraising/evaluating music.
 For performance you must be able to produce a recording of a solo piece and also an ensemble piece.
+There is an option to use music technology facilities to help with this process.
 During the course you are required to write two pieces of composition; one to a brief and one free composition in your own style.
-You will also become more familiar with the theory of music, how to respond to and evaluate music and how to write extended responses to questions about some of the set works of the particular areas of study using musical language, which will cover the following: Vocal music, Music for Stage and Screen, Instrumental Music 1700-1820 and Fusions.
+You will study the theory of music, how to respond to and evaluate music and how to write extended responses to questions about some of the set works of the particular areas of study using musical language, which will cover the following: Vocal music, Music for Stage and Screen, Instrumental Music 1700-1820 and Fusions.
 The set works related to these areas of study are widely varied and range from works by JS Bach and Beethoven through to popular music by Queen and film music from Star Wars.

-Composition - the two pieces are worth 30% of the overall mark and the work for these will be split across Year 10 and Year 11 after some skills development and preparation work in Year 9.
+Composition - the two pieces are worth 30% of the overall mark and the work for these will be split across Year10 & Year 11 after some skills development and preparation work in Year 9

-Performance assessment - to be completed during Year 11 - 30% of total marks.
-Listening and appraising written exam - May / June of Year 11 - 40% of total marks.
+- Performance assessment to be completed during Year 11 30% of total marks - Listening and appraising written exam May/June of Year 11 40% of total marks

 There is an expectation that you learn to play an instrument or sing.
 Due to the high percentage of composition work and the challenges of the written paper there is an increased emphasis on theory of music and accurately notating music and more extended written work utilising musical language and understanding.
 To support the development of theory knowledge students work through the Associated Board of the Royal School of Music Theory books and have the opportunity to take external exams up to Grade 5 level.
-Students have the opportunity to attend after school Theory classes to support them with their Theory work.
+Students have the opportunity to attend lunch time or after school Theory classes to support them with their Theory work.

-As the assessment requires you to be secure across all aspects of music it is advisable that you feel relatively comfortable with performing, composing and listening to / responding to music.
-It is essential that you either play an instrument or have the enthusiasm and desire to learn as soon as you embark upon the course, as 30% of your overall mark is dependent upon your skills in this area.
-It is highly recommended that you attend an extracurricular activity to help with preparation and confidence with performing.
+As the assessment requires you to be secure across all aspects of music it is advisable that you feel relatively comfortable with performing, composing and listening to/responding to music.
+It is essential that you either play an instrument or have the enthusiasm and desire to learn as soon as you embark upon the course as 30% of your overall mark is dependent upon your skills in this area; to that end it is highly recommended that you attend an extracurricular activity to help with preparation and confidence with performing.